 The Stress of College

 You can also check out Breathe2Relax.
-This is a portable stress management tool which provides information on the effects of stress on the body, instructions and practice exercises to help users learn the stress management skill called diaphragmatic breathing.
-It is available on iTunes and Google Play.
-HaveUHeard about the Biofeedback Lab, offered through the Counseling & Wellness Center?
-Biofeedback is a training program which educates students on how to implement relaxation techniques that work them individually.
+This is a portable stress management tool that provides information on the effects of stress on the body, along with instructions and practice exercises to help users learn the stress management skill called diaphragmatic breathing.
+This App is available on iTunes and Google Play.
+And HaveUHeard about the Biofeedback Lab offered through the Counseling & Wellness Center?
+Biofeedback is a training program that educates students on how to implement relaxation techniques that work for them individually.
 It consists of six biofeedback stations, a massage chair, and other relaxation items.
-It is a self-serve service but in order to use the lab, students must first watch a training video.
-Students also need their UFID which is held at the front desk.
+This is a self-serve resource but, in order to use the lab, students must first watch a training video.
+Students also need their UFID, which is held at the front desk.

-There are, of course, the regular standbys, like using the amazing fitness facilities on campus.
-Amongst the many classes students can take, there are plenty of yoga and meditation classes available.
+There are, of course, the regular standbys, like using the extensive fitness facilities on campus.
+Among the many classes offered, there are plenty of yoga and meditation classes available.
 You’ll find more options on or near campus as well.
 (When we find a local option for goat yoga, I’ll let you know — I promise!)
-To learn more about the fitness options at UF check out our blog on Staying Fit while at school.
+To learn more about the fitness options at UF, check out our blog on Staying Fit while at school.
 It is obvious that UF really cares about our Gators and realizes that their lives, like everyone else’s, can get stressful.
 The key is learning how to work through it.

 Pass on these great tips, tell your friends and like us on Facebook, Instagram, Twitter, and Pinterest.
 Find out more about how to use HaveUHeard as a great resource.
-Sign up for other great tips at www.haveuheard.com.
+Sign up for other great tips at haveuheard.com.